Jarrod Alonge

 Jarrod Michael Alonge (born March 25, 1993) is an American comedian, songwriter and media producer.
 He is best known for his parodies of the artists, sub-genres and stereotypes within alternative music.
 His three independent full-length comedy albums Beating a Dead Horse, Friendville and Awkward & Depressed all reached number one on the Billboard Top Comedy Albums chart.
 Alonge is the owner and founder of Boketo Media, a digital media and production company which launched in March 2019.
 He is also the lead songwriter and guitarist of post-hardcore supergroup CrazyEightyEight.

 Personal life

 Alonge studied biology at Tennessee Technological University and graduated with a BS degree in 2014, having originally planned to attend medical school.
-He currently lives in Chattanooga, Tennessee with his wife Rachel and daughter Eleanor.
+He currently lives in Chattanooga, Tennessee with his wife Rachel and two daughters.